 The Company uses derivative financial instruments, such as forward currency contracts to mitigate its foreign currency risks and interest rate risks.
 Such derivative financial instruments are recorded at fair value.
-Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.
+Derivatives are carried as financial assets when the fair value is positive and as financial liabilities.
+The purchase contracts that meet the definition of a derivative under Ind AS 109 are recognised in the statement of profit and loss.